 It is nothing short of remarkable how Artificial Intelligence (AI) has revolutionized the way we live and work.
 In essence, it is the ability of machines to carry out tasks that we humans typically associate with our own intelligence – learning, problem-solving, decision-making, and even natural language processing.

 If we go a step further, we come across deep learning, a subset of machine learning that relies on training neural networks with vast amounts of data to make accurate predictions or decisions.
+Deep learning uses large neural networks to identify complex patterns in text, images, sound and other data.
 It’s a technology that has given us everything from self-driving cars to voice-activated assistants, transforming the way we interact with machines.

 Finally, there’s conversational AI, a form of AI that enables machines to understand and respond to human language.
 It’s a technology that’s used in chatbots, virtual assistants, and other forms of human-computer interaction.
 Through techniques such as machine learning and natural language processing, conversational AI can understand the meaning behind human language and generate appropriate responses.